PublicisSapient/cra-template-accelerate/README.md

 yarn create react-app my-app --template accelerate
 ```

-Once the new app is created, you must reinstall the dependencies for two
+Once the new app is created, you must reinstall the dependencies.
+There are two
-reasons:
+reasons for this:

-1. To make sure that husky's git hooks are installed properly.
+1. Make sure that husky's git hooks are installed properly.
 Unfortunately the
    hooks do not get installed during the execution of the above commands.

 2. The current version of Storybook is incompatible with React 18.
 The steps
    below use a workaround to install storybook.

-To reinstall dependencies using npm, follow the steps below:
+Follow the steps below:

 ### Step 1: Add Storybook dependencies